Home » By Course » Main Dishes » Chana Masala (Chickpea Curry)

 Let’s get started!

-While the beans and frying, prepare the spices. ย Heat a small, heavy skillet over medium heat and dry roast the whole spices for 3-4 minutes or until they become very fragrant, gently shaking the pan regularly to prevent scorching. ย Let the spices cool and transfer them to a spice grinder. ย I use and love my Krups Spice and Coffee Grinder.
+Heat a small, heavy skillet over medium heat and dry roast the whole spices for 3-4 minutes or until they become very fragrant, gently shaking the pan regularly to prevent scorching.
+Let the spices cool and transfer them to a spice grinder.
+I use and love my Krups Spice and Coffee Grinder.

 toasting and grinding whole spices

-Transfer the browned garbanzo beans to a bowl. ย Add some more ghee to the pan and then fry the onions for 8-10 minutes until lightly browned. ย Add the garlic, ginger and chopped chilies and cook for another 2 minutes.
+Add some more ghee to a Dutch oven or heavy pot and fry the onions for 8-10 minutes until lightly browned.
+Add the garlic, ginger and chopped chilies and cook for another 2 minutes.

 Add the ground spices, turmeric and asafoetida, and cook for another minute.